irr-github/sat-data/README.md

 ## sentinehub back end

-The sentinelhub wrapper comes with functions to set your credentials and to request scripts.
+The sentinelhub wrapper uses the sentinelhub package as backend and comes with functions to set your credentials and to request scripts.
+The SH backend with the copernicus dataspace access is fast and automatically mosaics data.
+It is however, less flexible than the pystac functions.

 >**NOTE**: The sentinelhub_wrapper uses the copernicus dataspace, which does not include all features (e.g. no cloud mask).
-The paid version includes more data flags and masks.
+It seems the paid version includes more data flags and masks.
+It also requires an account (see setup)

+## Pystac backend
+The pystac backend allows to access the aws earth-search and microsoft planetary computer data libraries, which do not require an account.
+Mosaicking (collating/stacking data when the AOI spans several granules or the time dimension) does not work out of the box.
+The wrappers here do this, as illustrated in the example.

+Overall the pystac runs quite a lot slower than the SH does, even when one copies directly the microsoft git examples.

 ## setup